-Christine Hansen, product marketing manager at Epicor, explained that companies should determine the specific resources offered by a cloud ERP service, the functional requirements to adopt the solution and the necessary IT infrastructure, the news source reported.
+Christine Hansen, product marketing manager at Epicor, explained that companies should determine the specific resources offered by a cloud ERP service, the functional requirements to adopt the solution, and the necessary IT infrastructure, the news source reported.

 "Typically, if a company has basic functional requirements, a fast and reliable Internet service, and is considering outsourcing IT support and infrastructure, cloud ERP can be a good fit," Hansen said, according to Enterprise Apps Today.

-Eric Kimberling, analyst at Panorama Consulting Solutions, asserted that clients must make sure they discuss service-level agreements with potential cloud ERP service providers and determine average uptime offered by these vendors.
+Eric Kimberling, an analyst at Panorama Consulting Solutions, asserted that clients must make sure they discuss service-level agreements with potential cloud ERP service providers and determine the average uptime offered by these vendors.
 Configuration and customization tools are other keys that should be analyzed before adopting any system.

 "Some solutions have done a better job than others at making their software more flexible to fit varying needs," Kimberling said, Enterprise Apps Today reported.

-Traditional ERP software was a challenge for smaller businesses to adopt in previous years, given the time, money, effort and knowledge required to maintain successful solutions over the long run.
+Traditional ERP software was a challenge for smaller businesses to adopt in previous years, given the time, money, effort, and knowledge required to maintain successful solutions over the long run.
 If an ERP system was inadequate, companies likely had to customize the platform or, worse, replace the entire ERP suite to gain critical functionality.

 The cloud has changed all of this, primarily in terms of management requirements.
-Clients are relying on hosted environments outsource the maintenance of the cloud to third-party vendors, allowing them to focus on more internal tasks such as market expansion.
+Clients are relying on hosted environments to outsource the maintenance of the cloud to third-party vendors, allowing them to focus on more internal tasks such as market expansion.
 Even if a business needs additional computing power and storage capacity, such functionality can be added without purchasing more physical hardware.
-In the end, firms only pay for what they consume – ideal for small organizations and startups.
+In the end, firms only pay for what they consume - ideal for small organizations and startups.